niklasramo/tikki/README.md

 <h3><a id="ticker" href="#ticker" aria-hidden="true">#</a> Custom frame request methods</h3>

-By default Tikki uses `requestAnimationFrame` if available globally (browsers) and falls back to `setTimeout` (Node.js) for the method that queries the next frame.
-You can also provide your own `requestFrame` method via Tikki constructor options or even change it dynamically on the fly.
+By default Tikki uses `requestAnimationFrame` if available globally (e.g. in browsers) and falls back to `setTimeout` (e.g. in Node.js) for the method that queries the next frame.
+You can also provide your own `requestFrame` method via `Ticker`'s options or even change it dynamically on the fly after instantiation.

-There's only one rule -> the first argument in the callback that's used for ticking must be a timestamp in milliseconds.
+There's only one rule -> the first argument of the callback that's used for ticking must be a timestamp in milliseconds.
 Otherwise you are free to provide any other arguments to the callback.

 ```typescript
 import { Ticker } from 'tikki';